 Specific physical needs

-Many children with special needs, especially children with ASD, have specific eating habits and foods they identify as their favorite.
+Many children with disabilities, especially children with ASD, have specific eating habits and foods they identify as their favorite.

-When your child needs a bathroom break, keep in mind that public toilets can be unfamiliar or difficult for children with special needs.
+When your child needs a bathroom break, keep in mind that public toilets can be unfamiliar or difficult for children with disabilities.

-Sleeping arrangements during travels can disrupt and impact sleep habits with children with special needs, particularly kids with ASD.
+Sleeping arrangements during travels can disrupt and impact sleep habits with children with disabilities, particularly kids with ASD.